Đorđe Marjanović

 Đorđe Marjanović (Ђорђе Марјановић; 30 October 1931 – 15 May 2021) was a Serbian and Yugoslav singer.

 Marjanović began his career in the mid-1950s, rising to fame in the late 1950s with his theatrical on-stage performance.
 During the 1960s he recorded a large number of hit songs and became the first superstar of the Yugoslav popular music, but also achieved large popularity in the Soviet Union.
 Due to his on-stage performance and inclusion of foreign rock and roll hits into his repertoire, Marjanović was often described as one of the pioneers of the Yugoslav rock scene.
 During the 1970s and 1980s he managed to maintain a loyal fanbase.
 In 1990, he suffered a stroke on stage, from which he partially recovered, but decided to retire from the scene.

-He died in 2021, aged 89.
+He died in 2021, aged 89 from COVID-19.

 Early biography

-Đorđe Marjanović's father, Sveta Marjanović, was born in the village of Duboko, near the town Kučevo in Eastern Serbia.
+Đorđe Marjanović's father, Sveta Marjanović, was born in the village of Duboka, near the town Kučevo in Eastern Serbia.
 He attended high school in Požarevac, and when he was fifteen, he was among the civilians who followed the Serbian Army on its retreat through Albania.
 He was among the young men which the Serbian government in exile in Greece sent to the United Kingdom to receive education.
 He graduated from George Heriot's School and started his studies at the Manchester Metropolitan University, but returned home without graduating.
 He graduated from the Export Academy in Zagreb and returned to Kučevo, where he started working as a bank clerk.

 Đorđe Marjanović was born on 30 October 1931 in Kučevo.
 His mother died when he was only nine months old.
 After the death of his wife, Marjanović's father left the child with his wife's mother, who would raise him.
 Marjanović had a sister, Ljiljana, and a half-brother from his father's second marriage, Vojislav.

 Marjanović attended high school in Požarevac.
 During high school years, he showed interest in theatre, directing and acting in his own plays.
 After graduating from high school, he moved to Belgrade, where he, in 1950, after grandmother's wish, started his studies of pharmacy.
 However, his grandmother died, and Marjanović was left without any funds to continue his studies.
 To earn money he did various jobs: he unloaded freight cars on railroad stations, worked as a subscription collector for Radio Belgrade, worked as a milkman, and appeared as a background actor in Yugoslav Drama Theatre and in several Yugoslav films: Svi na more (Everybody to the Seaside), Anikina vremena (Anika's Time), Sumnjivo lice (Suspicious Person), Pesma sa Kumbare (The Song from Kumbara).
 Despite his efforts, he never finished his studies.